I’m not gonna lie… flying with a toddler isn’t exactly a walk in the park, most of the time.

 patiently impatiently in line, but you’ll have to wait for everyone else to board after you too.

-Then there are the cabin checks and processes on top of that — it’s too much to ask for a toddler who has an attention span the size of a small sardine.
+There are the cabin checks by flight attendants and other processes on top of that — it’s too much to ask for a toddler who has an attention span the size of a small sardine.
 He can’t help it, it’s how he’s wired right now.

 These are a godsend.
 Before you travel, pack a small backpack full of activities ready to go.